PayBreak/retailer-integration-guide/_includes/v4/installations.md

 ## Batch Payments

 > **Alpha Feature**
-> Please note that this feature is Alpha state is available for a limited partners and it's still under development so may change
+> Please note that this feature is in Alpha state, and only available for a limited number of partners.
+It is considered under development and may be subject to change

 ### Add Batch